rubenandrebarreiro/rubenandrebarreiro.github.io/_posts/2018-02-14-valentines-geek-ideas.md

 The Valentine's Day it's a desirable day for the most of the couples, to celebrate and tell to the loved soulmate how important are in their lives (Although, I think that Valentine's Day should be every day...)! 🤔

 And in important dates in a life of a couple, some people don't know what to offer to their pairs.
 But, remember, sometimes the smallest gifts are the most rewarding.
-After all, the details make the difference! 😉
+After all, the small details make the difference! 😉

 [![LinkAndZeldaAnimation]({{ site.images | relative_url }}/geek_valentines_ideas/animations/Link_&_Zelda_Animation_1.gif)]({{ site.images | relative_url }}/geek_valentines_ideas/animations/Link_&_Zelda_Animation_1.gif)